GP Connect: Access Record

 Pharmacy agreement to use of GP Connect and data controller responsibilities

-IT supplier status
+IT and supplier status and rollout

-Prescribing system statuses:
+Prescribing system rollout status

 Prescribing system Access Record: Structured rollout status (prescribing systems)